2factorauth/twofactorauth/CONTRIBUTING.md

   new sites alphabetically and that your site chunk follows the same order as the example above.

-- If a site supports TFA, their Twitter handle is not needed and can be left out for cleanliness.
+- If a site supports TFA, their Twitter and Facebook handles as well as their email address are not needed and can be left out for cleanliness.

 - If a site does not have TFA but there is documentation that they are adding it, then use: